xshaun/jekyll-theme/README.md

 ## About me

-I'm SunXiaoyang who is a coder, China.
+I'm SXY who is a coder, China.

 ## How to use it?